-With so much focus on mortgage rates, consumers often neglect one of the most important decisions in mortgage financing, choosing the mortgage term.
-It is not always about choosing the lowest rate but more so about choosing the mortgage product with the conditions and mortgage term that best fits your needs.
-Choose a mortgage term that’s too long and you could be bound by an unnecessarily high rate or be surprised with excessive penalty fees if you need to break the mortgage early.
-Choose a mortgage term that’s too short and you could be exposed to great interest rate risk at renewal that may put a big strain on your budget.
+With so much focus on mortgage rates, consumers often neglect one of the most important decisions in mortgage financing: choosing the mortgage term.
+It's not always about choosing the lowest rate, but more so about choosing the mortgage product with the conditions and mortgage term that best fit your needs.
+Choose a mortgage term that’s too long and you could be bound to an unnecessarily high rate or be surprised with excessive penalty fees if you need to break the mortgage early.
+Choose a mortgage term that’s too short and you could be exposed to higher interest rate risk at renewal that may put a big strain on your budget.

 If you believe rates will stay flat or decrease in the future, a short-term mortgage could be a good fit.
 A short-term mortgage would also be appropriate in the following circumstances:

 Long-term mortgages generally entail higher rates than short-term mortgages, but also provide greater protection against the risk of rising interest rates.
 It is important to make sure that you don’t choose a long-term mortgage unless you’re sure that you won’t need to sell your home or refinance your mortgage prior to maturity.
 Penalties for breaking your mortgage early can be substantial with a long-term mortgage.

 If you believe that rates will increase in the future, a long-term mortgage could be a good fit.
 A long-term mortgage would also be appropriate in the following circumstances:

 According to a Mortgage Professionals Canada report, 26% of borrowers have a term of less than 5 years, 66% have a term of 5 years and 8% have a term greater than 5 years.
 The report also shows a higher tendency for younger borrowers to choose shorter terms (26% of 18-34 years of age chose a term less than 5 years) relative to older borrowers (18% 55+ years of age chose a term less than 5 years).